 - a wider educational team, including a psychologist, social worker, occupational therapist, speech and language therapist, dietitian, respiratory nurse specialist and pharmacist.

-In addition, the pulmonary rehabilitation service works closely with the respiratory and pulmonary rehabilitation research team (also lead by Dr Man).
+In addition, the pulmonary rehabilitation service works closely with the respiratory and pulmonary rehabilitation research team (also led by Dr Man).
 Their research ensures that we remain focused on continuous improvement in our delivery of a gold standard pulmonary rehabilitation programme and allows our patients to benefit from the use of novel training methods and cutting-edge technology.

 What happens on the day of the clinic?